Be inspired. Learn from.

 Immediately prior to joining Mizuho, Paul spent several years running a change programme within Treasury at RBS, supporting the safety and soundness agenda in the aftermath of the financial crisis.
 Preceding RBS, Paul held regional head of Operational Risk roles at both Macquarie Group and JP Morgan as well as having run Product Control, Financial Control, and project teams across various investment banks.
 Paul is a member of the Institute of Chartered Accountants.

-Rajat Baijal is the Head of Operational Risk & Control for Cantor Fitzgerald.
-He is responsible for designing and embedding a robust Operational Risk Framework across the banking/brokerage institution.
-This includes articulating and implementing a robust Risk & Control Self Assessment (RCSA), Risk Event Management and ICAAP process.
-Rajat has an MBA in Finance and has previously worked for Lloyds Banking Group and Aviva specialising in global implementation of their Operational Risk Framework.
+Rajat Baijal is the Head of Operational Risk at the Northview Group.
+He is responsible for designing and embedding a robust Operational Risk Framework across the specialist mortgage lending / servicing institution.
+This includes articulating and implementing a robust Risk & Control Self-Assessment (RCSA), Risk Event Management and KRI methodology.
+Rajat has an MBA in Finance and has previously worked for Cantor Fitzgerald, Lloyds Banking Group and Aviva specialising in global implementation of their Operational Risk Framework.

 UNIVERSITY COLLEGE LONDON